 Colfosco is little, but it’s got plenty to keep kids busy – from gondola rides to easy hikes to an adventure park!

 You can make Colfosco your base (I’ve stayed at Nature Hotel Delta with a baby), but I recommend staying just down the hill in Corvara if you have older kids.
+Read more about Where to Stay in the Dolomites with Kids.

 Here are our favorite things to do with little ones in Colfosco: